MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdefhf3.png" alt-text="Selecting the Host Definitions from their directory (Host Files)":::

-1. The following is the COBOL program to be imported:
+   The following example shows the COBOL program to import:

    ```
          ******************************************************************